sparksinfosec/redhat-certs/objectives_study_guide.md

     * podman search (search the registers for images)
     * podman pull (pulls an image from a registry)
     * podman images (list images)
-    * podman build -t mymap . (build from a containerfile)
+    * podman build -t mymap . (build from a containerfile -t for tag to name the image)
         * podman image (should show there)
     * podman info
 * inspect container images